HomeDing/homeding.github.io/boards/sonoff.md

 They were one of the first companies selling these type of devices to the market.
 Today many brands use these chips and there is a huge community that supports re-flashing these devices with a new firmware.

-The tasmota implementation is one with constant support to even new devices from other brands.
+The TASMOTA firmware implementation is one with constant support to even new devices from other brands and when TASMOTA supports the device it likely has a ESP8266 inside.

 ## S20